navariltd/burundi-compliance/Privacy Policy.md

 We process your information to:

--   **Provide and Manage Services:** Facilitate account creation, authenticate users, and provide you with our compliance services.
+-   **Provide and Manage Services:** We provide you with our compliance services.
 -   **Compliance and Legal Requirements:** Ensure adherence to tax regulations by processing and transmitting data to OBR.

 **3. Information Sharing**